-Schedule 4 - Hot Work Permit
+Schedule 4 - Hot work permit

-A Hot Work Permit shall be in the form specified below:

-WELLINGTON REGIONAL COUNCIL PO Box 11-646 142-146 Wakefield Street Wellington New Zealand Telephone (04) 384-5708

-Harbours Department

-Facsimile (04) 471-1373 Office Hrs (04) 388-4319 After Hrs

-HOT WORK PERMIT

-Permit No

-Not for use on Tankers/Pipeline

-Under the Provisions of Section 65 of the General Harbour (Ship, Cargo and Dock Safety) Regulations 1968, or any subsequent legislation, permission is hereby given for Gas Cutting/Burning/Welding (electric/gas) to be carried out in the said locations: CentrePort su bject to the 1 following condi tions: 1.
-All combustible materials within surrounding areas removed or made safe.
-2. No flammable liquids, vapours, gases or dusts present.
-3. No Hot Work while any bunkering operations are in progress.
-4. Suitable fire extin guishers/hose es provide ed onsite and fully ope erational.
-5. Operator knows how to use fire equipment.
-6. Operator knows I now and wher e to raise fire alarn n.
-7. An inspection of the surroundings of the work area/s is carried out at least one hour after hot work is completed.
-8. Other specified c Gas s Free Certificate Yes/No Issued b у I/W e agree with the ab ove conditions and will ensure th at they are c omplied with for the d uration ( of this permit.
-Sig ned For the Vessel Position Date For the Contractor Position Date Per mit issued by Position Date This s permit is valid fror n Hrs Date until Hrs Date

-This permit must be displayed at work area

-If more than one work area, original to be kept in ships office/wheel house and a duplicate copy to be displayed at each work area
+P O Box 11646 T 04 384 5708 greater wellington Harbours Wellingtonield Street F 04 388 4319 A/Hrs THE REGIONAL COUNCIL New Zealand HOT WORK PERMIT Permit No. Not for use on tankers/pipeline Under the Provisions of Section 4.6 of the Wellington Regional Navigation and Safety Bylaws, or any subsequent legislation, permission is hereby given for gas cutting/burning/welding (electric/gas) to be carried out in the said locations CentrePort. on board vessel subject to the following conditions: All combustible materials within surrounding No flammable liquids, vapours, gases or d No Hot Work while any bunkering ope Operator knows how any Inspections of the out for at least one hour after hot work is completed.
+Other specifies Gas Free Certificate 1 / We agree with the above condtions and will ensure that they are complied with for the duration of this permit.
+Date Position Date For the contractor Position Date Permit issued by This permit is valid From This permit must be displayed at work area If more than one work area, original to be kept in ship's office/wheel house and a duplicatecopy to be displayed at each work area.

+Greater Wellington is the promotional name of the Wellington Regional Council

-Schedule 5 - Fees
+Schedule 5 -fees